namikingsoft/vrt-workflows-2024/actions/review/prompt.md

 - Rendering delays
 - Fluctuations in dynamic content (timestamps, user-specific data, random content)

-Based on the verified information, Derive the following points for each diff image:
+Based on the verified information, derive the following points for each diff image:

 - Percentage: of non-deterministic rendering
 - Concise reason: Summary of image diff and reason for judging it as non-deterministic rendering